hubverse-org/hubValidations/tests/testthat/_snaps/check_tbl_spl_n.md

     Output
       <warning/check_failure>
       Warning:
       Required samples per compound idx task not present.
-File contains less ("99") than the minimum required number of samples per task ("100") for compound idx "2".
-File contains less ("99") than the minimum required number of samples per task ("100") for compound idx "3".
+File contains less than the minimum required number of samples per task for compound idxs "2" and "3".
 See `errors` attribute for details.

 ---